New to CalBEM’s Working Groups? Explore some quick context or join a group.

 Group 3: Advancing BEM Capabilities and Metrics

-If you have missed recent meetings, slides can be found in the CalBEM Collaborative Efforts SharePoint here.*
+If you have missed recent meetings, notes and slides can be found in the CalBEM Collaborative Efforts SharePoint here.

-* Working Group members can email info@calbem.org to gain access.
+* Working Group participants can email info@calbem.org to gain access.

 What are Working Groups?